steaker3000/hugo-starter-netlify-cms/content/_index.md

 ---
-title: "Hi There"
+title: Michael Stucki
-blurb: "Welcome to your new Hugo site."
+blurb: "This site is in the making. "
 section:
-    heading: "A Subsection"
+  heading: Contact
-    text: "You can put even more content in here."
+  text: "Drop me an email: info@michaelstucki.net"
 ---